 The variety of methods that are being called “climate-smart” vary greatly and cut across all areas of farming.
 For example, climate-smart-inspired agricultural changes in rice farming in Vietnam include a greater focus on more effectively alternating the flooding and drying of rice paddies.
 The rice farmers do not rely on traditional transplanting of rice seedlings into flooded fields as a means of weed control.
 That reduces the release of the powerful greenhouse gas methane, which typically emanates from flooded fields.

 If serious efforts aren’t made to slow climate change, innovative agricultural techniques can only accomplish so much.

-tradeoff means the rice crop is spared from the debilitating effects of drought, while farmers achieve intensified production and increased yields.
+Rather, the method now being used in Vietnam relies more on chemicals to control weeds.
+The use of chemicals can contaminate the water, but the tradeoff means the rice crop is spared from the debilitating effects of drought, while farmers achieve intensified production and increased yields.
 As a result, farmers in Vietnam have reduced the amount of seed used per field by 70 percent, reduced water use by 33 percent, and cut the application of nitrogen fertilizer by 25 percent, according to CGIAR research.
 In addition to detailed monitoring of water levels in the soil, the farmers use high-yield seeds bred with traits that can withstand the occasional soaking of saltwater caused by rising seas.

 Chris Hegadorn, director of global food security at the U.S. State Department, said that the U.S. decision to join the Alliance for Climate-Smart Agriculture represents an important step in “integrating climate change policies into all areas of our work.”
 He added that climate-smart agriculture “will help protect lives and livelihoods, especially for the tens of millions of vulnerable small-holder farmers around the world.”